Moving Overseas with Pets

 Consult Your Veterinarian

 It is advisable to talk to your vet about moving internationally with your furry friend.
 The vet will provide you with relevant advice regarding your pet’s health and the further steps for the move.
-Likewise, if you need to move your pet from the USA to Europe, most likely you will need to choose a vet who is accredited by the USDA.
+If you need to move your pet from the USA to Europe, you will likely need a USDA-accredited vet.

 Hire a Pet Relocation Service